-Article 33 32 (Obstruction of construction of development) makes obstructing the construction of the development or interfering with, moving or removing any apparatus belonging to a person acting under the authority of the Council or Network Rail a criminal offence, unless there is a reasonable excuse.
+Article 32 (Obstruction of construction of development) makes obstructing the construction of the development or interfering with, moving or removing any apparatus belonging to a person acting under the authority of the Council or Network Rail a criminal offence, unless there is a reasonable excuse.

-Article 34-33 (Disapplication of provisions in the enabling Acts) provides for the disapplication of any enactment relating to the railway between Ashington and Newcastle which limits the level of tolls, fares or charges that can be levied in connection with the operation and use of that railway.
+Article 33 (Disapplication of provisions in the enabling Acts) provides for the disapplication of any enactment relating to the railway between Ashington and Newcastle which limits the level of tolls, fares or charges that can be levied in connection with the operation and use of that railway.
 This provision has been included as a precaution to ensure that any provisions within the original local Acts relating to the railway which are incompatible with the operation of the modern railway do not apply so as to prevent the Project from operating as intended.

-Article 35-34 (Modification of agreements relating to land) makes provision to modify agreements relating to the land on which parts of the railway are built.
+Article 34 (Modification of agreements relating to land) makes provision to modify agreements relating to the land on which parts of the railway are built.
 These agreements date back to the 19th century and were entered into by the railway company and the landowners when the railway between Ashington and Newcastle was originally constructed following authorisation by local Acts of Parliament.

 The agreements include wayleave leases for terms of up to 1000 years which confer rights on the railway company to construct, maintain and use the railway on the land, and contain provisions relating to payments to the landowner in respect of the transport of freight and passengers on the railway.
 The provisions in respect of payments do not reflect the way in which the modern railway is owned and operated and give rise to the potential for disagreement between the parties, particularly as the use of the railway is increased to include passenger services.
-Paragraph (2) therefore provides that Network Rail must pay to the relevant landowner a capitalised sum by way of compensation for such losses arising as a result of paragraph (2) with such compensation to be determined in case of dispute under Part 1 of the Land Compensation Act 1961.
+Paragraph (2) therefore provides that Network Rail must pay to the relevant landowner a capitalised sum by way of compensation for such losses arising as a result of paragraph (2).
+Paragraph (4) provides that in assessing compensation under paragraph 2 there must be set off any enhancement in the value of any contiguous or adjacent land of the landowner which will accrue to that landowner by reason of the construction or operation of any part of the development.
+Paragraph (5) provides that any dispute about the amount of compensation shall be referred to arbitration.

-Article 36-35 (Certification of plans, etc.) provides for the Council to submit to the Secretary of State for certification the book of reference, the land and works plans and the rights of way plans after the making of the Order.
+Article 35 (Certification of plans, etc.) provides for the Council to submit to the Secretary of State for certification the book of reference, the land and works plans and the rights of way plans after the making of the Order.
 This provision provides that it must be done as soon as practicable after the making of the Order.

-Article 37 36 (Service of notices) makes provision as to the service of notices or other documents for the purposes of the Order.
+Article 36 (Service of notices) makes provision as to the service of notices or other documents for the purposes of the Order.

-Article 38 37 (No double recovery) prevents compensation being payable in respect of the same matter both under the Order and under any other enactment, any contract or any other rule of law.
+Article 37 (No double recovery) prevents compensation being payable in respect of the same matter both under the Order and under any other enactment, any contract or any other rule of law.

-Article 39 38 (Arbitration) makes provision for differences arising under any provision of the Order to be determined by arbitration, unless the relevant provision specifies a different process.
+Article 38 (Arbitration) makes provision for differences arising under any provision of the Order to be determined by arbitration, unless the relevant provision specifies a different process.